My penalty charge notice is unfair. How do I challenge it?

 How do I write my appeal letter?

-- Explain why you’re writing the letter, making sure that you reference your PCN number and date, time and location of the penalty
+- Explain why you are writing.
+Remember to reference your PCN number and the date, time and location of the penalty

-- Explain the reason why the parking fine was issued
+- Explain why you got a parking fine

 - Unclear or incorrect road signs

-- You didn’t own the vehicle at the time, and the offence was committed by the previous owner (you will need evidence of ownership from the DVLA to prove this)
+- You did not own the vehicle at the time.
+This means the offence was committed by the previous owner and you will need evidence of ownership from the DVLA to prove this

-- You have evidence that you were allowed to park in a certain area or space within the timeframe of the fine
+- You can prove you were allowed to park in a certain place within the timeframe of the fine

-- You have a Blue Badge due to a disability, and were permitted to park in the area for which you received the fine
+- You have a Blue Badge due to a disability.
+That means you are allowed to park where you got the fine

-- Mitigating circumstances, such as parking on a double line due to an emergency
+- Mitigating circumstances, like parking on a double line for an emergency

-You should send your appeal off within 14 days of the fine being issued.
-Doing this will give you time to pay a reduced fine if your appeal is rejected.
-However, this doesn't guarantee that your appeal will be successful.
+Send your appeal within 14 days of being fined.
+This gives you time to pay a reduced fine if your appeal is rejected, but it does not guarantee your appeal will be successful.

 Penalty Charge Notices (PCNs) are issued by your local council.
-They’re often confused with private parking invoices – which are sometimes called a Parking Charge Notice.
+They can be confused with Private Parking Invoices, also called a Parking Charge Notice.

-The main difference is that a ‘genuine’ Penalty Charge Notice can be enforced with bailiffs if it’s unpaid.
-A private parking operator can’t issue bailiffs, but they can pursue the debt through County Court to apply for a County Court Judgment against you.
+A private parking operator cannot issue bailiffs, but they can pursue the debt through County Court and apply for a County Court Judgment against you.

 Struggling to pay your parking fine?